Law School Complex20th Street, NW between G & H Streets, NWWashington DC 20052

 Daniel J. Solove is the Eugene L. and Barbara A. Bernard Professor of Intellectual Property and Technology Law at the George Washington University Law School.
 He is also the founder of TeachPrivacy, a privacy and cybersecurity training company.

 One of the world’s leading experts in privacy law, Professor Solove has lectured at universities, companies, and government agencies around the world and been interviewed and quoted by the media in several hundred articles and broadcasts, including theNew York Times, Washington Post, Wall Street Journal, USA Today, Chicago Tribune, the Associated Press, ABC, CBS, NBC, CNN, and NPR.

-Solove is the author of numerous books, including Nothing to Hide: The False Tradeoff Between Privacy and Security(Yale 2011),Understanding Privacy (Harvard 2008), and The Future of Reputation: Gossip and Rumor in the Information Age (Yale 2007).
-The Future of Reputation won the 2007 McGannon Award, and his books have been translated into Chinese, Italian, Korean, Japanese, and Bulgarian, among other languages.
+He is the author of numerous books, including Breached!
+Why Data Security Law Fails and How to Improve It (Oxford 2022) (with Woodrow Hartzog), Nothing to Hide: The False Tradeoff Between Privacy and Security(Yale 2011),Understanding Privacy (Harvard 2008), and The Future of Reputation: Gossip and Rumor in the Information Age (Yale 2007).
+The Future of Reputation won the 2007 McGannon Award, and Professor Solove's books have been translated into Chinese, Italian, Korean, Japanese, and Bulgarian, among other languages.

 Professor Solove has testified before Congress, has contributed to amicus briefs before the U.S. Supreme Court, and has served as a consultant or expert witness in a number of high-profile privacy cases involving Fortune 500 companies and celebrities.